 What remedies do patients have if they have developed an NTM infection?

-Infected patients (and family members in fatal cases) have already initiated personal injury and class action lawsuits against the manufacturer.
-Moreover, if you have received a diagnosis of an NTM infection after surgery involving a heater-cooler device, you may qualify to file a claim and seek compensation for your losses.
-Furthermore, the link between the devices and NTM infections is strongly supported by evidence, making the likelihood of a successful outcome in your case excellent.
-Additionally, the device has not only received warning reports from the CDC and FDA but has also been subject to a national recall.
+Infected patients and family members in fatal cases have already initiated personal injury and class action lawsuits against the manufacturer.
+If you received an NTM infection diagnosis after surgery involving a heater-cooler device, you can file a claim and seek compensation for your losses.
+Substantial evidence supports the link between these devices and NTM infections, increasing the likelihood of a successful outcome in your case.
+The CDC and FDA have issued warnings, and the device has faced a national recall.

 Notably, you may qualify for damages to cover various aspects, including: